raphaelsuzuki/wordpress-tarsnap-backups/README.md

 ## Limitations

-- Requires root access for site backups
+- Requires root access for site backups and restores
 - Backups are stored with deduplication only
-- No builtin restoration functionality: You'll need to use the tarsnap command-line to manually restore your sites

 ## Retention Policy